 This style of yoga is vigorous.
-You will most likely work up a sweat during class so you may want to bring a towel.
+You will most likely work up a sweat during class so you may want to bring a hand towel.
 If you own a yoga mat, please bring it to class.
-If you don’t have a mat, we have some available at the studio for rental ($1); yoga mat rental is free for first-time students.
+If you don’t have a mat, we have some available at the studio for $2 cash-only rental (we also rent hand towels for $2); yoga mat rental is free for first-time students.
 We also sell Jade yoga mats at both studio locations.
 You may want to bring a water bottle for after class.
 Filtered water for refill is available at the studio.

 Studio Recommendations and Policies

 Avoid eating a heavy meal two to three hours before class; avoid eating a light meal one to two hours before class.
-Drink plenty of water before class.
+Drink plenty of water before and after class.

 The desk is staffed 30 minutes before the start of any class.
 Plan to arrive at least 10-15 minutes before class to give you enough time to feel settled in.
 Classes begin promptly.
 We do not allow late arrival for class.

-You are not required to sign up online for class, but if you do, please still check in at the sign in desk.
+You are not required to sign up online for class, but if you do, please still let the desk staff know you have arrived.

 You can pay for class by cash, credit card (MasterCard, Visa, American Express, and Discover) or check.
 All class package sales are final.

-If you are a student, please bring your student ID to get the student rate.
+If you are a university student, please present your student ID to the desk staff to get the student rate.

 Restrooms and changing rooms are available for use at the studio.
 We do not have showers.

-Let the teacher know if you are new to yoga or if you are working with any minor injuries or conditions.
+Let the teacher know if you are new to yoga or if you are working with any minor injuries or conditions, including pregnancy.
 If you have a serious injury or condition, please check with your physician before beginning a yoga program.

 The studio is not responsible for personal items.
 Please store your belongings in a safe space during class.
 Our Somerville studio has cubbies directly in the classroom space.
-Our Cambridge studio has cubbies just outside the classroom space as well as lockers by the upstairs bathrooms that you may store valuable items in during class.
+Our Cambridge studio has cubbies just outside the classroom space and in the back of the studio as well as lockers by the upstairs bathrooms that you may store valuable items in during class.
 Please bring your own lock.
 There is no long-term storage available at either studio, other than Member Mat storage.
 Please ask a staff member for more information.